-- Administrator: Has full control over all the functionality of the Fiery server. - The Fiery Administrator can modify the privileges of any Fiery group except for the Administrator and Operator accounts. - Operator: Has most of the same privileges as the Administrator, but has no access to some Fiery server functions, such as setup, and cannot delete the job log. - Press Operator (Fiery XB servers only): Can manage jobs on the press.
+- Administrator: Has full control over all the functionality of the Fiery server.
+The Fiery Administrator can modify the privileges of any Fiery group except for the Administrator and Operator accounts. - Operator: Has same privileges as the Administrator, but has no access to some Fiery server functions, such as setup, and cannot delete the job log. - Press Operator (Fiery XB servers only): Can manage jobs on the press.
 The Administrator can add specific privileges to this user type. - Fiery service admin (Fiery servers on Windows only): A hidden Admin account used to install the trusted certificate on Windows servers.
 This account doesn't allow users to log into the Fiery server (local or remote).
 This account could appear on some network scanning tools and can be removed if needed.
-Alternative standard methods can be used to install the trusted certificate.
+Alternative standard methods can be used to install the trusted certificate. - Fiery\SMB\User: This is the default user account for Windows Printing (SMB).
+Allows Windows SMB users to "see" the Fiery Server in "Network Neighborhood". - Guest (default; no password): has same privileges as the Operator but cannot access the job log, cannot make edits, cannot make status changes to print jobs or preview jobs.